LaunchPadLab/lp-hoc/docs.md

 -   `ascending`: Whether the sort is initially ascending (default=`true`)
 -   `sortPath`: The initial `sortPath`
 -   `sortFunc`: The initial `sortFunc`
+-   `onChange`: A callback that will be fired whenever the sorting state is updated

 **Parameters**